kevinpinto98/MIPS_Processor/README.md

 # MIPS Processor
 This repository documents the work I undertook during my sixth semester at BITS Pilani in the course on Computer Architecture.
 During the course of a semester I was required to implement both the pipelined as well as non-pipelined versions of the MIPS processor.
+In addition to the processor implementations, this repository also contains my solutions to the weekly labs conducted in this course.